brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 enough calories.
 You'll be fine.
 * Take the hike one 1/2 day at a time.
 I sometimes became overwhelmed when I started to think too far down the track.
 Just get yourself to the next shelter.
 You'll be fine.
-* Keep in mind the impermanence of the trip.
-Remember that all torrential rain storms and all ridiculously steep climbs will pass.
+* Keep in mind that everything about the journey is impermanent.
+All torrential rain storms and all ridiculously steep climbs will pass.
 You'll be fine.
 * No matter how much of an introvert you are (like me), the people you meet along the trail are a blessing.
-Even if you are a tenter, make a point of introducing yourself to everyone else at the shelter and eat dinner with the group.
+Stop and talk to other hikers.
+Even if you are a tenter, make a point of introducing yourself to everyone else at the shelter.
+Eat dinner with the group.
 This will greatly improve your mental state.
 You'll be fine.

 The possibility of not finishing the Trail never entered my mind.